 Q: Why would my surgeon have recommended textured implants for me?

 A: Worldwide, textured surface breast implants have been the most commonly recommended by Plastic Surgeons.
 Some studies indicate that texturing on the implant surface reduced some implant related complications compared to smooth surfaced implants.
 This benefit was thought to be more helpful for some patient situations than others.
 Textured and smooth implants have been approved for use in Canada for more than 30 years.
 Furthermore, anatomically shaped or “tear drop” shaped devices are only manufactured with a textured surface.
 For many years and prior to our current understanding about BIA-ALCL, textured implants were recommended for about 40% of our cosmetic breast enhancement patients.
 Although some textured implants remain available in Canada, we no longer recommend these devices because of the uncommon but serious nature of BIA-ALCL.

 Q. How is BIA-ALCL treated and what is the prognosis?

 A: Similar to the management of other malignancies, treatment protocols have been established for this disease.
 Prior to treatment, all patients with BIA-ALCL undergo a thorough assessment to help establish the “stage” of their disease.
 When confined to the space around the breast implants or the adjacent breast implant capsule – removal of the implant and capsule on both sides is recommended.
 For these patients diagnosed early, all but a few have been fully resolved by this surgery.
-However for higher stage of disease, there the lymphoma affects tissues at a distance from the breast, chemotherapy or radiation therapy may be recommended.
+However for those with a higher stage of disease, the lymphoma affects tissues at a distance from the breast and chemotherapy or radiation therapy may be recommended.
 Approximately 15% of patients have this more advanced disease at the time of their initial diagnosis.